Scottsdale Shopping Districts: Top 7 Places to Shop Til You Drop

 The top Scottsdale shopping districts pair easily accessible shops with everything visitors need for a full day of shopping extravaganzas.
 Variety, big names, local boutiques and deals – shoppers find it all in Scottsdale.
 So if planning a friends vacation or looking for something to do, here are some Scottsdale shopping districts.
 Just remember to wear comfy shoes.

 Just as the name suggests, Scottsdale Fashion Square offers an upscale shopping experience complete with designers not found elsewhere in Arizona.
-However, guests can also shop anchor stores, which include Neiman Marcus and Dick’s Sporting Goods.
+However, guests also shop anchor stores, which include Neiman Marcus and Dick’s Sporting Goods.
 To stick to luxury designers, browse Gucci, Cartier and Prada.
 If visiting with children, shop Abercrombie kids and The Children’s Place.
-Fashion Square has over 200 stores and restaurants.
+Fashion Square has more than 200 stores and restaurants.

 Old Town Scottsdale

-This historic site serves as a top Scottsdale shopping district and houses other popular spots.
+This historic site serves as a top Scottsdale shopping district and has other popular spots.
 From browsing boutiques on Fifth Avenue to selecting regional pieces, Old Town Scottsdale has the cream of the crop.
 In fact, Scottsdale Arts District, Fashion Square and Scottsdale Waterfront are all located in Old Town.
-The district houses dozens of locally owned and nationally known brands.
+The district offers dozens of locally owned and nationally known brands.

 For Native American and Southwest items, try Buffalo Collection.
 Then head to French Designer Jewelry, wineries, bars, restaurants, specialty marketplaces and day spas.
 To learn and have fun, schedule a tour of Old Town Scottsdale.
 Several companies help visitors explore via Segway, food tours, art walks and electric bikes.